-With option front = abs2d (default value) the formulation by Van Dongeren and Svendsen (1997) is activated which in turn is based on Verboom et al. (1981) and is based on the 'Method of Characteristics'.
+With option front = abs2d (default value) the formulation by Van Dongeren and Svendsen (1997) is activated which in turn is based on Verboom et al. (1981) and is based on the

+'Method of Characteristics'.
 This boundary condition allows for obliquely-incident and obliquely-reflected waves to pass through the boundary.
 It is possible to account for situations with boundary-perpendicular and boundary-parallel currents.
 In order to differentiate between the particle velocities, the keyword epsi must be set.
-This parameter affects a simple Kalmanupdate filter which controls whether the particle velocity is current or wave-related.
+This parameter control a simple Kalman-update filter which controls which part of the particle velocity is assumed to be part of the current and which part is wave-related.
 By default XBeach computes the value for epsi automatically using offshore boundary conditions (keyword: epsi = -1).

-There are four other possibilities implemented besides the absorbing-generating boundary conditions:
+There are three other possibilities implemented besides the absorbing-generating boundary conditions:

 - 1. No flux wall (keyword: front = wall).
 This boundary condition type is a simple no flux boundary condition. - 2.
 Water level specification (keyword: front = wlevel).
 This boundary sets the water level at a prescribed value.
 This can be constant or time-varying.
 With this option the outgoing long waves are not absorbed. - 3.
-Boundary condition for the non-hydrostatic option (keyword: front = nonh\1d).
+Boundary condition for the non-hydrostatic option (keyword: front = nonh_1d).
 The user needs to provide a file containing time series for the velocity at the boundary. - 4.
 Radiation boundary condition (keyword: front = waveflume).
 This boundary uses a continuity relation at the front boundary.
 This means that no net water can come into the model domain.
-The wave flume boundary condition is especially useful in lab experiments with a large set-up (e.g. coral reefs).

-3.2.2 Lateral boundaries
+The wave flume boundary condition is especially useful in lab experiments with a large set-up (e.g. coral reefs). - 3.2.2 Lateral boundaries